SmileiPIC/Smilei/doc/Sphinx/Overview/material.rst

    Use the python script doc/doi2publications.py to generate entries from a DOI number, and paste them here You can count the number of papers in the list with the vim command :%s/.. \[//gn.

 ..
+[Psikal2024]

+    J. Psikal,
+    `Effect of the rising edge of ultrashort laser pulse on the target normal sheath acceleration of ions`, `Plasma Physics and Controlled Fusion 66 045007 (2024) <https://doi.org/10.1088/1361-6587/ad268d>`_

+..
 [RezaeiPandari2024]